 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Sigma 65mm F2 DG DN is the longer of the two lenses at 75mm.
 The Sigma 56mm F1.4 DC DN C with a length of 60mm, is 15mm shorter.
 Besides being longer, the Sigma 65mm F2 DG DN also has a larger diameter of 72mm compared to the Sigma 56mm F1.4 DC DN C's 67mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Sigma 56mm F1.4 DC DN C weighs 280g, 30% (125g) lighter than the Sigma 65mm F2 DG DN's weight of 405g.

 Below you can find the dimension and weight table of the Standard Prime Lenses in Leica L Mount for size comparison purposes.

-Standard Prime Lenses in Leica L Mount for Size Comparison
+Standard Lenses in Leica L Mount for Size Comparison

 Lens Mounts

 Both the Sigma 65mm F2 DG DN and the Sigma 56mm F1.4 DC DN C has the same Leica L lens mount.
-Some of the latest released cameras that are compatible with the Leica L lenses are Panasonic S5 II, Panasonic S5 II X and Sigma fp L.
+Some of the latest released cameras that are compatible with the Leica L lenses are Leica SL3, Panasonic S5 II and Panasonic S5 II X.

 Sigma 65mm F2 DG DN is also available in Sony E mount.